nils-werner/dump_db/README.markdown

 **Version 1.04**

 - New Config parameters `path` and `format`.

+## Config

-  Path lets you define a destination other than `/workspace/`, i.e. outside your publicly accessible directories.
+Path lets you define a destination other than `/workspace`, i.e. outside your publicly accessible directories.
 Please make sure that destination is writeable by PHP.
 The path is relative to the constant `DOCROOT`, it must begin with a slash and must not end with one.

 Format lets you define a custom file naming scheme. `%1$s` is the placeholder for the hash, `%2$s` the placeholder for the timestamp.
 You will see the final filename before running the dump in the backend.

-  The default path is `/workspace`
-  The default format is `dump-%1$s.sql`
+The default path is `/workspace`, the default format is `dump-%1$s.sql`

+For example (this will place the file outside your installation-directory):

+		###### DUMP_DB ######
+		'dump_db' => array(
+			'hash' => '9081f7300b82a135e0c5efa21b00cf1c',
+			'format' => 'dump-%1$s.sql',
+			'path' => '../sql'
+		),
+		########

+These config-parameters enable you to:

+ - Share the hash with your collaborators.
+That way everybody will commit to the same file.
+ - Append a timestamp to your filenames.
+That way you will be able to go back to older versions of the database.
+ - Move the file outside your publicly accessible directories.

+Any mixture of the options above is possible.